ArcadeAI/agent-style-transfer/README.md

 # AI Style Transfer Agent

-An AI content generation agent that generates an structured output from an structured input.
-The agent uses style transfer techniques to adapt content for different platforms while maintaining the core message and value.
+A comprehensive content transformation system that applies style transfer techniques to adapt content for different platforms while maintaining the core message and value.
+This system processes structured input to generate structured output across multiple content formats.

+**Note**: While currently implemented as a pipeline, this project is designed to evolve into a true autonomous agent with capabilities like intelligent model selection, adaptive behavior, and autonomous decision-making.
+The foundation is built to support these future enhancements.

 ## Features